Kurt Quarterman

-Kurt Quarterman (born October 5, 1983) is a former American football guard.
-He last played for the Sacramento Mountain Lions in the United Football League in 2012.
-He played college football at the University of Louisville.
+Kurt Quarterman (born October 5, 1983) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Louisville Cardinals.
+He finished his career in the United Football League (UFL).

-High school career
+Early life

 Quarterman attended Westover Comprehensive High School in Albany, Georgia where he was a three-year varsity football starter and earned All-Metro Conference second-team honors as a senior in 2001.
 In track and field, Quarterman was a three-time state champion in shot put and discus and set the school and regional records for discus as a junior.

 College career

 Quarterman played college football for the University of Louisville.
 As a freshman, Quarterman didn't see any playing time during Louisville's 2002 season.
 As a sophomore in 2003, Quarterman played in all of Louisville's 13 games, but just on special teams (extra point and field goals) and in short yardage situations.
-He did, however, score a one-yard rushing touchdown in Louisville's 42-14 win over UTEP.
+He did, however, score a one-yard rushing touchdown in Louisville's 42–14 win over UTEP.
 As a junior, in 2004, Quarterman became the team's starting offensive guard, starting all 12 regular season games.
-He also scored another one-yard rushing touchdown during the season, this time against Army, helping the Cardinals to a 52-21 victory.
+He also scored another one-yard rushing touchdown during the season, this time against Army, helping the Cardinals to a 52–21 victory.
 Quarterman also started all 12 games in 2004, and once again he rushed for a one-yard touchdown during the season.
-This time he scored in Louisville's 56-5 win over Rutgers, giving the 6-foot-5, 341-pound senior lineman his third career score.
+This time he scored in Louisville's 56–5 win over Rutgers, giving the 6-foot-5, 341-pound senior lineman his third career score.
 Quarterman helped the Cardinals' running game average more than 250 yards-per-game.